annaeliana7/Kefi-FIT-Blog/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone `https://github.com/annaeliana7/ADD LINK.git`
+- On the terminal run this command git clone `https://github.com/annaeliana7/Kefi-FIT-Blog.git`

-- Go to the repository folder using command prompt cd `NAME OF PROJECT`
+- Go to the repository folder using command prompt cd `KEFI FIT BLOG`

 - Install the dev dependencies for linters run npm install.